 Bitcoin's popularity is growing, but not everyone is convinced it's a good investment.
 Tesla held nearly $2 billion in bitcoin in 2021, while Warren Buffett has repeatedly questioned its value.
 So should you consider investing in bitcoin?
-Let's look at 6 of its most frequent criticisms and their counterarguments.
+Let’s look at six of its most popular criticisms (which we'll characterize as “bear” arguments) and their counterarguments (appearing below as the “bull” arguments).

 Can someone explain the volatility?